How to: Prep Your Home for Sale

 With advice from our realtor, we completed the tasks, had professional photos taken and received numerous showings almost immediately.

-To share with our customers, we asked realtor, Kamber Petty of True North Realty, LLC (and founder of NOVA Outdoors!) for her tips on getting your house ready to sell: “Selling your home can seem like a daunting task, but if you give yourself a good start, it won’t seem so stressful.
+To share with our customers, we asked realtor, Kamber Petty of Living Realty, LLC (and founder of NOVA Outdoors!) for her tips on getting your house ready to sell: “Selling your home can seem like a daunting task, but if you give yourself a good start, it won’t seem so stressful.
 It’s time to declutter or start boxing up items that need to be donated or sold on local yard sale sites.”
 Kamber also advised, “Each room needs to have a purpose, if that formal living room is a playroom for the kids, then it’s going to be the most inviting play area for your potential buyers.”
 Kamber shares more great tips here.

 Are you getting ready to put your home on the Spring market?
 Be diligent and prepare well; there’s nothing more stressful than trying to keep a home in perfect condition for showings for numerous weeks.
 Put your home’s best foot forward from the very beginning, so you can get that offer quickly!